balanced/www.balancedpayments.com/contents/ach_debits.md

   step3header: "Balanced submits debit instructions to the ODFI, the Originating<br />Depository Financial Institution, who is making the debit request."
   step4header: "The ODFI sends debit instructions<br />to the Federal Reserve."
   step5header: "The Federal Reserve notifies the RDFI, the Receiving<br />Depository Financial Institution, of the debit authorization."
   step6header: "The RDFI moves funds to the ODFI’s bank account.
-Funds are now available in escrow.<br />The marketplace may wish to settle funds to the seller using Balanced’s payout service."
+Funds are now available in escrow.<br />The marketplace may wish to settle funds to the seller using <a href=\"https://docs.balancedpayments.com/current/overview#credits\">Balanced’s payout service</a>."

 paymentSchedule:
   title: Payment schedule